 COLLECTive Concerns: Collage and Assemblage

 Traveling exhibition curated by Reni Gower, opening November 2024 at the Museum of Arts and Sciences, Macon, GA.
-Traveling to: University Art Gallery, Central Michigan University, Mount Pleasant, MI; Mills Station Arts & Culture Center, Rancho Cordova, CA; Piedmont Museum of Art, Martinsville, VA; Phillips Museum of Art, Franklin and Marshall College, Lancaster, PA; Gumenick Family Gallery, Glen Allen Art Center, Glen Allen, VA.
+Traveling through 2026 to: University Art Gallery, Central Michigan University, Mount Pleasant, MI; Mills Station Arts & Culture Center, Rancho Cordova, CA; Piedmont Museum of Art, Martinsville, VA; Phillips Museum of Art, Franklin and Marshall College, Lancaster, PA; Gumenick Family Gallery, Glen Allen Art Center, Glen Allen, VA.

 15 works from Hall of Portraits from The History of Machines,